eseverett/CXLS_Interlocks_Docs/source/user_documentation/Vault-1_ionizing_radiation.rst

 The Vault-1 Control IONIZING RADIATION INTERLOCK protocase is an interface to view if Vault-1 is secure, arm the accelerator and transmitters, and view the status of the area monitors.
 This panel is located on the east wall in Vault-1 Control next to the Vault-1 door.
-See Figure 1 for Refernce.
+See Figure 1 for Reference.

-The SERCURE PERIMETER section of the protocase shows the status of search buttons being engaged and if the sheild door is open.
+The SECURE PERIMETER section of the protocase shows the status of search buttons being engaged and if the shield door is open.
 If all the lamps are :green:`green`, then Vault-1 is in a secure state.
 When Vault-1 is secure the vault cannot be entered until the accelerator is put into an unarmed state.
 If the shield door is opened with the accelerator and/or transmitters armed, then the interlock system will trip and put them into a safe state.